Otaibah: Genealogy

 Most Otaibah genealogy is oral tradition dating to the Middle Ages and earlier.

 Muhammad's foster mother, Halimah al-Sa‘diyah, was from the Banu Sa'd tribe (a subdivision of the Hawazin, the Otaibah parent tribe.

-The lineage of the Otaibah tribe varies among scholars; some attribute the tribe to the sons of the Banu Sa'd ibn Hawazin, and others say that they are composed of the Banu Jusham ibn Muawiya ibn Bakr ibn Hawazin or the Banu 'Amir ibn Sa'sa'ah ibn Muawiyah ibn Bakr ibn Hawazin.Others said Otaiba bin Kaab bin Hawazin bin Saleh bin Shabab bin Abd al-Rahman bin Al-Haytham bin Al-Harith bin Abdullah bin Shajnah bin Jaber bin Razam bin Nasirah bin Fasiya bin Nasr bin Saad bin Bakr bin Hawazen.
-However, accounts agree that their lineage traces back to Hawazin, son of Mansur, son of Ikrimah, son of Khasafah, son of Qays ʿAylān, son of Mudar, son of Nizar, son of Ma'add, son of Adnan.
+The lineage of the Otaibah tribe varies among scholars; some attribute the tribe to the sons of the Banu Sa'd ibn Hawazin, and others say that they are composed of the Banu Jusham ibn Muawiya ibn Bakr ibn Hawazin or the Banu 'Amir ibn Sa'sa'ah ibn Muawiyah ibn Bakr ibn Hawazin.
+Despite differing accounts regarding the origin of the Otaiba tribe, most genealogists trace their lineage back to the Hawazin tribe, specifically the Banu Sa'd ibn Bakr.

 History

 Ottoman Empire (late 15th century to 1900)

 According to Ibn Fahd al-Makki, in 1470 the Sharif of Mecca Muhammad ibn Barakat attacked Otaiba in eastern Ta'if.

 During the 16th century, the Ottomans added the Red Sea and Persian Gulf coast to their empire.
 They claimed rule of the interior as their central authority waxed and waned.

 In the 18th century, the Mutayr (aided by the Qahtan) began a series of wars against the Anazzah for the pastures of central Najd and forced the Anazzah north.
 The Mutayr and Qahtan were superseded by the Otaibah, who remain the largest tribe in central Najd.

 During the late 18th and early 19th centuries, Otaibah and Ḥarb were counterparts in the centuries-long struggle among the Sharifs of Mecca and the ruling families of Ibn Rashid and Ibn Saud for Najd.
 Nineteenth- and early-20th-century Otaibah history reflects the wars in Najd and Hejaz, whose belligerents tried to enlist the tribe's support.

 In 1816, the Wahhabi kingdom was defeated by the Egyptians.
 Their leader, Ibrahim Mohammed Ali, persuaded the Otaibah and several Anazzah tribes to assist him against Abdullah bin Saud.
 Between 1842 and 1872, nine powers (including the Otaibah) were at war in Najd.
 In 1872, Otaibah chief Muslit bin Rubayan attacked western settlements of Riyadh.
 Saud bin Faisal immediately made a retaliatory raid on their territory, in which he was defeated and critically wounded.
 In 1881 and 1882, the Otaibah plundered camps of Harb tribes who were subjects of Ibn Rashid.
 They unsuccessfully attacked Rashid in the summer of 1883.
 Members of the House of Saud joined Grand Sharif of Mecca Awn Al-Rafiq in 1897, and undertook campaigns against Ibn Rashid with Otaibah aid.